SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-16-kevin-shadowOfADoubt.md

 >
 > NO.
 >
-> HE SHUNTED ME OFF ON ONE OF HIS DUTIFUL CULTISTS IN A SHAMEFUL SHOW OF NEPOTISM AND PENNED A BLUEPRINT TO IMPRISON ME BEHIND STEEL AND SUTURE.
+> HE SHUNTED ME OFF ON ONE OF HIS DUTIFUL CULTISTS, FAVORING HIS LITTLE CRONIES, AND PENNED A BLUEPRINT TO IMPRISON ME BEHIND STEEL AND SUTURE.
 >
 > MEDICATE THE SYMPTOMS BUT DO NOT CURE THE DISEASE.
 >
 > "ASK STRAUD"--
+>
+> "ASK STRAUD"...
 >
 > TO HELL WITH STRAUD!